GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/elasticsearch/README.md

 - `es.gcs.input.es.nodes.path.prefix`: Prefix to add to all requests made to Elasticsearch
 - `es.gcs.input.es.query`: Holds the query used for reading data from the specified Index
-- `es.gcs.input.es.output.json`: Whether the output from the connector should be in JSON format or not (default true)
 - `es.gcs.input.es.mapping.date.rich`: Whether to create a rich Date like object for Date fields in Elasticsearch or returned them as primitives (String or long) (default true)
 - `es.gcs.input.es.read.field.include`: Fields/properties that are parsed and considered when reading the documents from Elasticsearch.
 By default empty meaning all fields are considered
 - `es.gcs.input.es.read.field.exclude`: Fields/properties that are discarded when reading the documents from Elasticsearch